-3.2.2.3.
-Bypass Pipe.
-The bypass pipe goes from the end of the powerhouse bypass channel to the transportation facilities downstream.
-All juvenile fish in the bypass system must pass through this to the transportation facilities or to the tailrace.
-If any part of the bypass pipe is damaged, the gatewell orifices will be closed and the bypass system dewatered until repairs can be made.
-Turbine units will not be operated for longer than 5 hours with ESBSs in place and orifices closed.
-If possible, keep to less than 3 hours.
-If an outage takes longer than 5 hours, spill will be provided to bypass juvenile fish.
-During any orifice closure, gatewells shall be monitored by project personnel for signs of fish problems or mortality.
-During periods of high fish passage, orifice closure times may be much less than 5 hours depending on fish numbers and condition.

-3.2.2.4.
+3.2.2.5.
+Bypass Flume.
+The corrugated metal flume transports juveniles to either the transportation facilities or to the river below the project.
+A switchgate within the loops section is moved horizontally to determine which route is utilized.
+If there is a problem with the flume upstream of the switch gate that interferes with operations, the emergency bypass system at the upper end of the primary dewaterer (PDW) can be opened and all of the fish in the bypass system diverted to the river below the project through the emergency bypass while repairs are made.
+If there is a problem with the flume downstream of the switchgate or transportation facility, the switchgate can be moved to direct all fish back to river (primary bypass) while repairs are made.
+3.2.2.6.
 Transportation Facilities.
 The transportation facilities can be operated to either collect juveniles for the transportation program, and/or to bypass them back to the river.
 If part of the facility malfunctions or is damaged, efforts will first be made to bypass the fish around the damaged area.
-If this is not possible, the fish will be bypassed around the transportation facilities or the entire bypass system dewatered until repairs are made.
+If this is not possible, the fish will be bypassed around the transportation facilities.
 Spill may be used as an alternative avenue for fish passage during a bypass system outage.